 All the five legal schools agree that there are three kinds of Hajj: tamattu', qiran, and ifrad.
-They also agree that by Hajj al-tamattu' is meant performance of the acts of the 'Umrah during the months of the Hajj.
+They also agree that by Hajj altamattu' is meant performance of the acts of the 'Umrah during the months of the Hajj.
 The acts of the Hajj itself are performed after getting through the 'Umrah.
 They also agree that by Hajj al-'ifrad is meant performing the Hajj first and then, after getting through the acts of the Hajj, getting into the state of ihram for performing the 'Umrah and its related acts.
-The four Sunni legal schools agree that the meaning of the Hajj al-qiran is to get into ihram for the Hajj and the 'Umrah together.
-Then the talbiyyah uttered by the pilgrim is
+The legal schools that the meaning Sunni agree the Hajj al-giran is to get into ihram for the Hajj and the 'Umrah together.
+Then the talbiyyah uttered by the pilgrim is ???? ????? ??? ????? .